Bas3d-Labs/drand-quicknet-evm/README.md

 Relayers are permissionless couriers.
 They do not choose randomness, select fallback rounds, or control application settlement.

-> **Status:** testnet / pre-production.
-The verifier performs a two-sided
-> deployment self-test and the repository includes automated and live
-> verification tooling, but production use should still undergo independent
-> security review.

 License: [MIT](LICENSE).

 ## Contents